 - Route Maps

-Wizz Air is a low-cost carrier based mainly in Budapest but has hubs throughout Eastern Europe, including at airport in Gdansk, Poznan, Katowice, Warsaw, Wroclaw, Prague, Bucharest, Cluj, Kiev, Timisoara and Sofia.
-Wizz Air Group includes three operating airlines: Wizz Air Hungary, Wizz Air Bugaria and Wizz Air Ukraine.
-The airline has seen rapid growth since its 2004 inception, and is Central Europe's largest LCC, handling almost 10 million passengers in 2010.
-Wizz Air operates on over 150 routes across Europe, using predominantly secondary airports, and the carrier is continuously looking at opportunities to expand its network of destinations and provide low-cost air transport to and from Central and Eastern Europe.
+Established in May-2004, Wizz Air is a low-cost carrier headquartered in Budapest Airport, with 25 operating bases across Europe.
+Wizz Air operates on over 450 routes to more than 120 destinations, using predominantly secondary airports, and is continuously looking at opportunities to expand its network of destinations and provide low-cost air transport to and from Central and Eastern Europe.